dzakwanalifi/LLM-Inference-Server/README.md

 - [Git](https://git-scm.com/) for cloning the repository
 - A terminal or command prompt (like PowerShell or Bash)

+> **Note on Docker Compose:** This project is tested and optimized for **Docker Compose V2** (`docker compose`, without a hyphen).
+If you are using an older version (`docker-compose` V1), you may encounter unexpected errors.
+It is highly recommended to upgrade.
+You can check your version with `docker compose version`.

 ### 1. Clone the Repository

 ```bash